 The administrative process DHEC uses when adopting regulations is described here.

 Below is a summary of recent revisions to the S.C.
 Hazardous Waste Management Regulations, R.61-79.

 Modernizing Ignitable Liquids Determinations

 The EPA published the final rule “Modernizing Ignitable Liquid Determinations” in the Federal Register on July 7, 2020 (see 85 FR 40594 – 40608).
 The rule updates the flash point test methods used to determine if a liquid waste is hazardous.
 It revises the hazardous waste regulations to allow the use of non-mercury thermometers in several approved analytical methods that currently require mercury thermometers, provides greater clarity to determinations of hazardous waste, provides more flexibility in testing requirements, improves environmental compliance, and, thereby, enhances protection of human and environmental health.

 More information on the Ignitability rule may be found at Final Rule: Modernizing Ignitable Liquids Determinations | Hazardous Waste Test Methods / SW-846 | US EPA.

 The Modernizing Ignitable Liquids Determinations rule was published in the S.C.
 State Register on May 27, 2022 and is now effective in S.C.

 EPA maintains a web site which includes information on these and other rules that DHEC uses during the adoption process and can be found at this link.
 The EPA web site includes checklists for use by States when adopting rules, copies of Federal Register notices, etc.

-For additional information on adoption of hazardous waste regulations, please email us at email@example.com.
+For additional information on adoption of hazardous waste regulations in South Carolina, please send an email to Joe Bowers at email@example.com.